 - and time critical aspects of claims handling and determination can be undertaken remotely using alternative mechanisms.

-The market’s developing use of electronic placement via recognised electronic placement systems (eg. PPL) provides a secure and sound method of submitting, negotiating and binding the placement and endorsement of insurance contracts.
+The market’s developing use of electronic placement via recognised electronic placement systems provides a secure and sound method of submitting, negotiating and binding the placement and endorsement of insurance contracts.
 These mechanisms should be used wherever possible to supplement or replace face to face trading in the event of an emergency.
-The list of fully or conditionally recognised electronic placement systems can be found here.

 If, for any reason, use of electronic placing systems is not possible, the Emergency Trading Protocol sets out the steps to enable risks to be placed using email that meet legal requirements.